Right to Acquire

 • a property that was built or acquired by Cross Keys Homes with public funds

-• a qualifying property registered with the Housing Corporation as a Registered Social Landlord
+• a qualifying property registered with the Homes and Communities Agency as a Registered Social Landlord

-You may be classed as a public sector tenant if you have previously lived in properties provided by a local authority, the armed forces, fire service or police authority.
+You might be classed as a public sector tenant if you've lived in a home provided by a local authority, the armed forces, fire service or police authority.

 • the courts have issued a possession order for you to leave your home